Docs / Pricing

 What usually pushes teams from free to paid?

-Most teams upgrade when they need watermark-free preview links, more deploys per day, more active projects, or longer preview retention for review cycles.
+Most teams upgrade when they need watermark-free preview links, password access, more deploys per day, more active projects, longer preview retention, or more rollback history for review cycles.

 Do limits affect manual upload and CLI deploys differently?